Mailu/Mailu/README.md

 Freeposte.io
 ============

-**The database a data structures are still unstable, please wait until we release 1.0.0 to use this for production.**
+**The database and data structures are still unstable, please wait until we release 1.0.0 to use this for production.**

-Simple yet functional and full-featured mail server as a set of Docker images.
+Simple yet full-featured mail server as a set of Docker images.
 The idea behing Freeposte.io is identical to motivations that led to poste.io: providing a simple and maintainable mail server that is painless to manage and does not require more resources than necessary.